Could Jkl Be Congruent To Xyz Explain

 Suppose we know the following:

 In this case, we have all corresponding sides and angles are equal.
-This definitively proves congruence using the SSS postulate (all three sides are equal) or the ASA postulate (two angles and the included side are equal).
+That's why this definitively proves congruence using the SSS postulate (all three sides are equal) or the ASA postulate (two angles and the included side are equal).
 We could also use AAS or SAA since we have all the angle and side information available.
-Therefore, triangle JKL is congruent to triangle XYZ.
+Because of this, triangle JKL is congruent to triangle XYZ.

 Scenario 2: Partial Information – Applying the Postulates